nickrusso42518/slt-netdevops/README.md

   python version = 3.7.3 (default, Aug 27 2019, 16:56:53)
     [GCC 4.8.5 20150623 (Red Hat 4.8.5-36)]
 ```

+## Lab Setup
+If you decide to actively follow along during the course, I recommend
+that you deploy (2) Virtual Cisco IOS or IOS-XE devices.
+You can
+use CSR1000v virtual routers in the cloud, CSR1000v VMware virtual
+machines via `.ova` files, simulated environments via EVE-NG, GNS3,
+or CML, or perhaps even a real hardware.
+The only prior configuration
+that these devices require is a privilege 15 username and SSH access.
+So long as your Ansible control machine can SSH into these devices,
+you can follow along with course.
+For continuous integration to work,
+these network devices need to be accessible over the Internet.
+For that
+reason, I recommend using public clouds such as AWS, Azure, or GCP.

 ## Usage
 This repository is kept minimal since the main point of this course is